DataFire/Integrations/integrations/generated/google_calendar/README.md

   * showHiddenInvitations `boolean`: Whether to include hidden invitations in the result.
 Optional.
 The default is False.
   * singleEvents `boolean`: Whether to expand recurring events into instances and only return single one-off events and instances of recurring events, but not the underlying recurring events themselves.
 Optional.
 The default is False.
   * syncToken `string`: Token obtained from the nextSyncToken field returned on the last page of results from the previous list request.
 It makes the result of this list request contain only entries that have changed since then.
 All events deleted since the previous list request will always be in the result set and it is not allowed to set showDeleted to False.
   * timeMax `string`: Upper bound (exclusive) for an event's start time to filter by.
 Optional.
 The default is not to filter by start time.
-Must be an RFC3339 timestamp with mandatory time zone offset, e.g., 2011-06-03T10:00:00-07:00, 2011-06-03T10:00:00Z.
-Milliseconds may be provided but will be ignored.
+Must be an RFC3339 timestamp with mandatory time zone offset, for example, 2011-06-03T10:00:00-07:00, 2011-06-03T10:00:00Z.
+Milliseconds may be provided but are ignored.
 If timeMin is set, timeMax must be greater than timeMin.
-  * timeMin `string`: Lower bound (inclusive) for an event's end time to filter by.
+  * timeMin `string`: Lower bound (exclusive) for an event's end time to filter by.
 Optional.
 The default is not to filter by end time.
-Must be an RFC3339 timestamp with mandatory time zone offset, e.g., 2011-06-03T10:00:00-07:00, 2011-06-03T10:00:00Z.
-Milliseconds may be provided but will be ignored.
+Must be an RFC3339 timestamp with mandatory time zone offset, for example, 2011-06-03T10:00:00-07:00, 2011-06-03T10:00:00Z.
+Milliseconds may be provided but are ignored.
 If timeMax is set, timeMin must be smaller than timeMax.
   * timeZone `string`: Time zone used in the response.
 Optional.
 The default is the time zone of the calendar.
   * updatedMin `string`: Lower bound for an event's last modification time (as a RFC3339 timestamp) to filter by.
 When specified, entries deleted since this time will always be included regardless of showDeleted.
 Optional.
 The default is not to filter by last modification time.
   * alt `string` (values: json): Data format for the response.